nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Indicates a manual station where SPECI (unscheduled) reports are not issued.

-		.. cpp:enumerator:: RVRNO

-			Runway visual range should be reported but is missing.

 		.. cpp:enumerator:: PWINO

 			Indicates that automated station is equipped with present weather identifier and this sensor is not operating.